ioannagkika/BLURLP/README.md

 ## Pretrained Weights & Dataset

-Download the weights of the pre-trained model from [Google Drive](https://drive.google.com/drive/folders/1HHt-oDnS-wRuDBi4tJiqLaAwtfUqM-F8?usp=sharing) and place into the folder weights.
+You can download the weights of the pre-trained model from [Google Drive](https://drive.google.com/drive/folders/1HHt-oDnS-wRuDBi4tJiqLaAwtfUqM-F8?usp=sharing) and place into the folder weights.

 The dataset used for training is a subset of the [CCPD dataset](https://github.com/detectRecog/CCPD).

 ## Inference